 The standard voluntary code of conduct for executive search firms

-The Voluntary Code of Conduct for Executive Search Firms (The Code), outlined below, lays out steps for search firms to follow across the search process, from accepting a brief through to induction.
-Since its launch following the Davies Review in 2011, it has been refined and enhanced over time, reflecting learnings from search firms themselves, the independent review of its effectiveness in 2014, the annual Hampton-Alexander reports and the Parker report in 2016.
+Since its launch following the Davies Review in 2011, it has been progressively refined and enhanced over time.
+Reflecting learnings from search firms themselves, the independent review of its effectiveness in 2014, the Parker report in 2016, and ongoing discussions with the FTSE Women Business Leaders Review.

-Code of Conduct: Provisions
+Code of conduct: provisions

 1. Board succession planning

-Search firms should support Chairs and their nomination committees in developing medium-term succession plans that identify the balance of experience and skills that they will need to recruit for over the next two to three years to maximise board effectiveness.
-This time frame will allow a broader view to be established by looking at the whole board, not individual hires; this should facilitate increased flexibility in candidate specifications.
+Search firms should support chairs and their nomination committees in developing medium-term succession plans that identify the balance of experience and skills that they will need to recruit for over the next 2 to 3 years to maximise board effectiveness.

 2. Executive succession planning